×

 Care of Taro and Cholla

-Care of Taro and Cholla include pruning, fertilizers, watering etc. Taro pruning is done No pruning needed and Cholla pruning is done Remove damaged leaves, Remove dead branches and Remove dead leaves.
+Care of Taro and Cholla include pruning, fertilizers, watering etc. Taro pruning is done and Cholla pruning is done Remove damaged leaves, Remove dead branches and Remove dead leaves.
 In summer Taro needs Lots of watering and in winter, it needs Average Water.
 Whereas, in summer Cholla needs Lots of watering and in winter, it needs Average Water.